SimonScapan/AuntElisa/backend/chatbot/README.md

 Cronologically this model was made and used after model_1.
 But we ended up with the opinion to store it as model_0 because it did not led to any usable results.

+This model was inspired by a [publication of Akira Takezawa](https://towardsdatascience.com/how-to-implement-seq2seq-lstm-model-in-keras-shortcutnlp-6f355f3e5639).

 ## Model 1
 While training this model, we reached negative probabilities.
 So we had to stop th training after epoche 29.
 More informations about this approach are documented in the project report.
 If you want to try using the model anyway, you have to download it from [here](https://drive.google.com/file/d/1-Wye2qLMIkrWpGFL0dcdSIaJVQuqD5T2/view?usp=sharing) into the directory "model1" and start the file "use_chatbot.py" in this directory.
 Unfortunately the model was too large to store in github.